Painful intelligence: What AI can tell us about human suffering: Wandering thoughts as replay and planning

 Obviously, there is a trade-off here: If you just use all your time replaying old events from memory, you will not get new data about reinforcement resulting from actions.
 So, you cannot use all your time for just replay.
 It should be smart to engage in replay when the environment does not enable too many meaningful actions --- in plain English, when nothing interesting is happening and the agent is ``bored'', which points directly at wandering thoughts.

 It is also possible to do something between pure replay and planning.
 You can replay past events while trying out different actions in a simulation.
 This means the system starts by recalling something that happened earlier, but then it simulates what would have happened if it had acted differently.
 Certainly, we all have experienced such wandering thoughts: ``If, yesterday, in that situation, I had done X instead of Y...''
 This is even better than just replaying actual past events since the system is then creating \textit{new} data using past events together with its model of the world.\footnote{\citep{Sutton91,suttonbook}.
-See also \cite{mattar2018prioritized} for a theoretical unification of replay and planning. }
+See also \cite{mattar2018prioritized} for a theoretical unification of replay and planning, and \citet{kurth2023replay} for neuroscience results and theory on how replay is more than just repeating past episodes. \add{For a popular-science account focusing on the utility of regret, see \citet{pink2022power}.} }